MicrosoftDocs/win32/desktop-src/Controls/em-gettextex.md

 ## Return value

-The return value is the number of **TCHAR**s copied into the output buffer, including the null terminator.
+The return value is the number of **TCHAR**s copied into the output buffer, not including the null terminator.

 ## Remarks